Codeception/Codeception/docs/06-ModulesAndHelpers.md

         - Filesystem
 ```

 The FunctionalTester class has its methods defined in modules.
-Actually it doesn't contain any of them,
+Actually, it doesn't contain any of them,
 but rather acts as a proxy.
 It knows which module executes this action and passes parameters into it.
 To make your IDE see all of the FunctionalTester methods, you should run use the `codecept build` command.
-It generates method signatures from enabled modules and saves them into a trait which is included into an actor.
+It generates method signatures from enabled modules and saves them into a trait which is included in an actor.
-In current example, `tests/support/_generated/FunctionalTesterActions.php` file will be generated.
+In the current example, the `tests/support/_generated/FunctionalTesterActions.php` file will be generated.
-By default Codeception auto rebuilds Actions trait on each change of suite configuration.
+By default, Codeception automatically rebuilds the Actions trait on each change of the suite configuration.

 ## Standard Modules

 Codeception has many bundled modules which will help you run tests for different purposes and different environments.
-The idea of modules is to share common actions so developers and QA engineers could concentrate on testing
+The idea of modules is to share common actions, so that developers and QA engineers can concentrate on testing
 and not on reinventing the wheel.
-Each module provides methods for testing its part,
+Each module provides methods for testing its own part and
-by combining modules you can get powerful setup to test application at all levels.
+by combining modules you can get a powerful setup to test an application at all levels.

-There is `WebDriver` module for acceptance testing, modules for all popular PHP frameworks,
+There is the `WebDriver` module for acceptance testing, modules for all popular PHP frameworks,
 `PHPBrowser` to emulate browser execution, `REST` for testing APIs, and more.
 Modules are considered to be the most valuable part of Codeception.
-They are constanly improving to provide the best testing experience, and be flexible to satisfy everyone's needs.
+They are constantly improving to provide the best testing experience, and be flexible to satisfy everyone's needs.

 ### Module Conflicts

-Modules may conflict with each other.
-If a module implements `Codeception\Lib\Interfaces\ConflictsWithModule`
+Modules may conflict with one another.
+If a module implements `Codeception\Lib\Interfaces\ConflictsWithModule`,
 it might declare a conflict rule to be used with other modules.
-For instance, WebDriver condlicts
+For instance, WebDriver conflicts
-with all modules implementing `Codeception\Lib\Interfaces\Web` interface.
+with all modules implementing the `Codeception\Lib\Interfaces\Web` interface.

 ```php
 public function _conflicts()